viash-io/viash-actions/project/build-target/README.md

 ### Inputs

+- `project_directory`: - *optional*.
+Path to the project directory.
+This is the directory where the project config `_viash.yaml` is located.
 - `version`: - *optional*.
 Version name to use for the build.
 If not specified, `${BRANCH_NAME}_build` will be used.
 - `target_branch`: - *optional*.
 Branch to deploy to.
 If not specified,